CorsoSource/birdsong/README.md

 # Birdsong - A Python interface to the Canary API
 _Make talking to Canary easy_

+This update is very small in nature and was only intended to make the API interface fully compatible with Canary's v2 web API.
+The bulk of this package remains unchanged from the original by Andrew Geiger at Corso Systems.

 [Canary](https://canarylabs.com/en/products/historian) is a historian from [Canary Labs](https://github.com/CanaryLabs), and `birdsong` is a library for interfacing with it via Python.

 Birdsong will take care of the details of dealing with REST calls, tokens, continuations, and other powerful low level features to let you focus on making Canary sing.